openid/openid4vp_ble/main.md

 ## Overview

-1. The Wallet obtains Verifier's ephemeral key pair in the Connection Setup Request from BLE Advertisement or a QR Code.
+1. The Wallet obtains Verifier's ephemeral key pair and partial random nonce in the Connection Setup Request from BLE Advertisement or a QR Code.
 2. The Wallet generates an ephemeral key pair
 3. The Wallet communicates its ephemeral public key & a 12 byte random nonce to the Verifier in the Identity Request.
 4. The Verifier derives an encryption key using the Wallet's public key received in the Idenity Request, and encrypts Presentation Request using it.